- Lease Book Overview

 Changes after 1703

-Following the Act of Settlement in 1703 the Libri Assedationis was produced much less frequently.
-(This may reflect the fact that in itself it no longer provided all the information which the officers needed, and the Liber Vastarum and Composition Book became more heavily used).
-Multiple changes in the tenancy or leasehold of property could now be indicated in a single Liber Assedationis.
-This was initially done by drawing multiple nested partial boxes around an entry, often with each line being marked with a year.
-In the final few books (after 1850) the format was simplified and just the year of relevant changes to an entry was recorded.
+Following the Act of Settlement in 1703, new Libri Assedationis were produced much less frequently.
+Instead of producing a new document following every Sheading Court (which was the place at which land transfers were formally made), the clerk would instead annotate the old Lib Assed to indicate that a change had occurred.
+This was initially done by drawing multiple nested partial boxes around an entry, often with each line being marked with the month and year of the Sheading Court.
+In the later books the format was simplified and just the time of relevant changes to an entry was recorded.

 After 1703 the fines and amercements section was removed from the Libri Assedationis.
 (It was extracted to a new series of annual accounts books likewise titled Fines and Amercements.
 These also incorporate the newly introduced alienation fines and are held under reference MS10192.)

 Whilst the customary payments from the Moar continued to appear in the Libri Assedationis, his name was no longer given.

 Beginning in 1869 the alienation fine paid was also given with each entry.
 (This was presumably to avoid having to rerecompute it anew whenever a transfer occurred).

 The less concise format and greater number of tenants makes the later books much larger than the pre 1703 records.
 Whilst they remain handwritten documents from 1783 onwards each Liber Assedationis is recorded into a single volumes with a hard printed cover.
 (Possibly the covers were added later.)
 Beginning in 1869, the entries are made into pre-printed pages with additional marked columns for the "proportion of rent", "date of entry", "alienation fine", "marginal rent".